ushaprof/ai_case_study/README.md

 ## Waymo’s Competitive Advantages:

+> “At this point, the fully autonomous driving industry is really just an industry of one: Waymo,” says John Krafcik, a former chief executive of Waymo and a member of the electric vehicle company Rivian’s board.
+[Forbes](https://www.forbes.com/sites/martineparis/2024/08/24/waymo-has-5-billion-google-ai-and-super-fans-can-amazon-tesla-and-uber-compete/)

 **AI Leadership:** Waymo’s deep experience and expertise in AI give it a competitive edge, particularly in developing robust and reliable autonomous systems.

 **Data Advantage:** Waymo has logged over 20 million miles of autonomous driving on public roads and billions more in simulations, providing a significant data advantage.